Skip to main content

 • A weekly summary across selected agents or Knowledge bases

-• A manual task you keep ready in your sidebar and trigger on demand
+• A manual task you keep ready in your Scheduled list and trigger on demand

-You can create up to 10 scheduled tasks per user.
+You can create up to 10 scheduled tasks per user in each Workspace.

 Creating a scheduled task